utk-281/nodejs_1200/NodeJS/Modules/Built-In/os.md

 # Node.js OS Module - Complete Tutorial for Students

 The **OS module** in Node.js provides powerful utilities for interacting with the operating system.
-This module gives you access to system information like CPU details, memory usage, platform information, and much more[1][2][3].
+This module gives you access to system information like CPU details, memory usage, platform information.

 ## Getting Started

 ### How to Import the OS Module

-The OS module is a **built-in core module** in Node.js, so no installation is required[1][2].
+The OS module is a **built-in core module** in Node.js, so no installation is required.
 You can import it using either method:

 **CommonJS (Traditional Method):**